cureos/csunits/README.md

 should yield the output:

 > Initial weight: 75000 g
 > Calculated volume is within limits, actual volume 6 l

-== Application
+## Application

 For pure demonstration and testing purposes, there are very simple unit converter applications included in the solution.
-Implementation of these applications were inspired by Andrew Cheng's feedback and usage of csunits in a [Windows Forms application](https://github.com/hamxiaoz/cureos.uomnet.tests.winform).
+Implementation of these applications were inspired by Andrew Cheng's feedback and usage of CSUnits in a [Windows Forms application](https://github.com/hamxiaoz/cureos.uomnet.tests.winform).